umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/cdn/content/index.md

 ## Get by id

-Gets a single published content by its id
+Get a single published content by its ID.

 **URL**: `/content/{id}`